hcji/ProSAP_Pages/docs/PISA_ITSA.md

 Although the experimental protocol of PISA and iTSA are different, the statistical analysis can be similar.
 ProSAP implements four different statistical methods for this purpose, which are t-test, Limma, edgeR, and DESeq2.
+Both edgeR and DESeq2 are designed for designed for transcriptomics with negative binomial distribution assumption but they had been applied for proteomics in some recent works.
+So, they are embedded in ProSAP as options for experienced users, due to their satisfactory performance on the benchmarking datasets.
+However, whether the proteomics data are warranted for the mathematical assumption needs further validation.

 ## Input
 Data should be upload via *Data* menu, and select the columns which include the protein abundances.